About DAISY players

 Receiving audio books and magazines

-When you register for the CD service, we will set up a member profile that determines what kind of books will be selected from the collection for you, and which magazine titles will be delivered to you regularly.
+When you register for the CD service, we will set up a member profile that determines what kind of books will be selected for you, and which magazine titles you will receive regularly.
 You can also request specific books, by getting in touch with us by phone or e-mail.

-CDs containing audio books or magazines are produced on demand and sent to borrowers in the post.
-Books and magazines need to be returned in the cardboard packaging they were sent in.
-The library’s address is on the return mailer, and there is no charge for the postage.
-Once a CD has been returned, another CD will be sent to replace it.
+CDs containing audio books or magazines are produced automatically and sent to you in the post.
+The Library’s address is on the return mailer, and there is no charge for the postage.
+As you return discs, more will be sent to replace them.

-As of June 2018 we are completing testing and obtaining the necessary equipment to start delivering this service to Library members, so if you would like to register for Daisy Direct when it is available, or if you have any questions, please contact us on 0800 24 33 33, or by e-mail at firstname.lastname@example.org.
+If you would like to register for the Daisy Direct service, or if you have any questions, please contact us on 0800 24 33 33, or by e-mail at email@example.com.